Last updated: November 27, 2023

 Dudley Page Reserve in Dover Heights is another popular lookout point in Sydney that is also a great spot to witness a typical Sydney sunset against the backdrop of the skyline and the Harbour Bridge.

-This gives visitors the opportunity to clearly see the sun setting behind the Sydney skyscrapers in the distance.
+This allows visitors to see the sun setting behind the Sydney skyscrapers in the distance.

 8. Luna Park

-Luna Park is always a fun place to visit in Sydney at any time of day, but it’s particularly nice in the evenings when the lights are turned on and the sun is setting in the west.
+Luna Park is always a fun place to visit in Sydney at any time, but it’s particularly lovely in the evenings when the lights are turned on, and the sun is setting in the west.

-You don’t actually have to go inside Luna Park to witness a sunset.
+But, of course, you don’t necessarily have to go inside Luna Park to see that much-desired sunset.